Print Edition - 2019-02-15 | News

 He said regular yoga practice improves memory and thinking ability in children and enhances their self-confidence and helps develop their personality.
 “There are so many benefits of yoga both for physical and mental well-being.
-That’s why we decided to include it as a subject of study in the school curriculum,” he said.
+That’s why we decided to include it as a subject of study in the school curriculum,”

 In the initial phase, the Provincial Health Directorate plans to select and train yoga instructors from among employees of Ayurveda institutions set up by the government.
 There are 42 such institutions in nine districts in the province.